jonathanhefner/rails/guides/source/autoloading_and_reloading_constants_classic_mode.md

 What is described above are the defaults with a newly generated Rails app.
-There are multiple ways this can be configured differently (see [Configuring Rails Applications](configuring.html#rails-general-configuration).).
-Before Rails 5 developers might configure `autoload_paths` to add in extra locations (e.g. `lib` which used to be an autoload path list years ago, but no longer is).
+There are multiple ways this can be configured differently (see [Configuring Rails Applications](configuring.html#rails-general-configuration)).
+In the past, before Rails 5, developers might configure `autoload_paths` to add in extra locations (e.g. `lib` which used to be an autoload path list years ago, but no longer is).
 However this is now discouraged for most purposes, as it is likely to lead to production-only errors.
 It is possible to add new locations to both